mjosaarinen/lwaes_isa/README.md

     concern here is to resist timing attacks with minimal effort, second is performance, and third is that SM4 and other national standards can be implemented with very similar speed-size tradeoffs.
-*   **Question:** Should we support Russian GOST R 34.12-2015 Kuznyechik ?
+*   **Question:** Should we also support Russian GOST R 34.12-2015 Kuznyechik?
-    It has a different type of S-Box construction, but it is also 8-8 bit and the instrction could be quite similar.
+    It has a different type of S-Box construction, but it is also 8-8 bit and the instruction could be quite similar.

 ## Testing